University of the Philippines: 1900s–1920s

+1930s–1940s

+Plans to transfer academic units from the Manila campus to a new site were formally raised in 1937 to accommodate the university’s growing needs, with President Manuel L. Quezon initiating the idea.
+Among the proposals considered was the relocation of certain Manila units to the Los Baños campus, though this was deliberated among university officials.
+By 1938, a property in Marikina (now part of Quezon City) owned by the Philippine National Bank emerged as a leading option.
+Eventually, the Board of Regents approved the establishment of a new campus in Diliman, Quezon City, where the university acquired a 493-hectare lot.
+Construction of the Diliman campus began in 1939 but was interrupted by the outbreak of World War II.

 During World War II, most of its colleges had to be closed except the Colleges of Medicine, Pharmacy, and Engineering.
 Meanwhile, the Japanese Imperial Army occupied three Diliman campus buildings: the College of Liberal Arts Building (now Benitez Hall) and the Colleges of Law (now Malcolm Hall) and Business Administration Building.
 The Japanese also occupied the campus of the College of Agriculture in Los Baños.
 U.P.
 President Bienvenido Ma.
 Gonzalez sought a grant of ₱ 13 million from the US-Philippines War Damage Commission.
 A massive rehabilitation and construction effort was executed during the post-war years.
 For the first time, an extensive Diliman campus master plan and map were created in 1949.
 More buildings were built across the Diliman campus landscape: the University Library (Gonzalez Hall), the College of Engineering (Melchor Hall), the Women's Residence Hall (now Kamia Residence Hall), the Conservatory of Music (Abelardo Hall and now the College of Music), the Administration Building (Quezon Hall), and the U.P.
 President's Residence.
 Most colleges and administration offices were temporarily housed in huts and shelters made of sawali and galvanized iron.

-During U.P.'s 40th anniversary in February 1949, central administrative offices of U.P. were moved from Manila to Diliman together with the transfer of the U.P.
-Oblation.
-Administrative offices and its regional units in Manila, Los Baños, Baguio, and Cebu were all housed in the Diliman campus.
-General commencement exercises were also held in Diliman for the first time in 1949.

-1950s - 1960s

-In the 1950s, new academic units and degree programs were established.
-Another major reform, the General Education (G.E.)
-Program, was introduced in 1959.
-The G.E.
-Program became a series of core courses prescribed for all students at the undergraduate level.
-Most of these courses were being taught at the then College of Liberal Arts.
-As a result, U.P.
-President Vicente Sinco saw fit to reorganize the college into a University College, which would offer the core subjects to be taken during the first two years of the undergraduate program.
-Meanwhile, the College of Arts and Sciences and Graduate School of Arts and Sciences, offered major courses in the humanities, natural sciences, and social sciences.
-During President Sinco's term, more institutes and colleges were established.
-These institutes and colleges include the Institute of Public Administration (1952), the Statistical Center (1953), the Labor Education Center (now the School of Labor and Industrial Relations, established in 1954), the Asian Studies Institute (now the Asian Center, established in 1955), the Institute of Library Science (now the School of Library and Information Studies, established in 1961), and the College of Home Economics (1961).
+The transfer of the University to its new campus in Diliman took place between December 16, 1948, and January 11, 1949, as scheduled, with classes resuming at the new site on January 12, 1949.
+During the quadragesimal anniversary celebration on February 11, 1949, the “Oblation” statue—the last movable property from the Manila campus—was formally relocated to Diliman.
+The transfer was marked by a motorcade of alumni and students.